ray-project/ray/doc/source/rllib/key-concepts.rst

     }

-For complex observations, for example ``gym.spaces.Dict``, the episode holds all observations in a struct entirely analogous to the observation space, with numpy arrays at the leafs of that dict:
+For complex observations, for example ``gym.spaces.Dict``, the episode holds all observations in a struct entirely analogous to the observation space, with NumPy arrays at the leafs of that dict:

 .. code-block:: python